mickfuzz/makecode-platformer-101/methods.md

 * Discovering Game mechanics
 * Improving Half Baked Games
+* Drawing on Home and Game Cultures
 * Circle / Physical Reflection Games
 * Predicting Code Outcomes via Games
+* Guidance on Running Creative Design Sessions
+* Supporting Debugging

 You'll see that the categories of activities have certain things in common.